darktornedo/blinkit-sales-analysis/README.md

 ### 🔹 3️⃣ Data Cleaning and Visualization in Power BI
 - Imported the dataset into **Power BI Power Query Editor**.
 - Cleaned and transformed the data by:
-  - Replacing the wrong value in item fat content column
+  - Replacing the error value with correct in item fat content column
   - Changing data types
   - Creating calculated measures
 - Designed an **interactive Power BI dashboard** using visuals such as bar charts, donut charts, line charts, and KPIs.